-At the bottom of the Advanced Options panel is the option called Manual Gizmo Position.
-Use this feature to change the gizmo’s position to the point where you want your transformation to originate from on the object.
+At the bottom of the Advanced Settings panel is the option called Manual Gizmo Position.
+This feature allows you to change the gizmo’s position to the point where you want your transformation of the object to originate from.

 And that's all there is to the Scale feature.
 After reading this article, you should know the basics of the Scale tool and how to use it, know about its different applications and how to implement and customize its advanced settings.
 Of course, the graphics shown here were just examples, and using this tool on other shapes will give you slightly different results.
 But its underlying principles will always stay the same.